 The debate rages on about which is best – live blackjack or online blackjack and there are numerous advantages for both.
 Online blackjack essentially simulates the live blackjack game and thanks to technology it can do so extremely well, although a lot of players still prefer the completely immersive experience of live blackjack.
 Many online casinos successfully bridge the game between the gap between live blackjack and online blackjack with live blackjack being streamed online which helps to make players feel like they are in a real live casino.

-If you’re looking for some of the best live blackjack games, you won’t need to look any further than Slotzo who offer plenty including Diamond VIP blackjack and Fortune VIP live blackjack.
+If you’re looking for some of the best live blackjack games, you won’t need to look any further than Slotzo who offer plenty including Diamond Loyalty blackjack and Fortune Loyalty live blackjack.
 If, however, blackjack is not your favourite type of game – why not head to our slots games page instead?